Common guidelines for teachers and educators to foster digital literacy and tackle disinformation through education and training

 Education and training has a crucial role to play in equipping citizens with the critical thinking skills required to exercise judgment in the online world, taking into consideration its particular phenomena, related to the presence of algorithms, ‘information bubbles’ and ‘echo chambers’.

 To ensure the effective development of digital literacy and tackling disinformation through the education and training process, teachers and educators need to be further supported with guidance and hands-on examples.

-The Commission will develop common guidelines to help teachers and educators to promote digital literacy and to address disinformation through education and training.
+The Commission will develop common guidelines to help teachers and educators to promote digital literacy and address disinformation through education and training.

 - better public awareness and knowledge regarding disinformation

 - a broader understanding of digital literacy achieved through education and training